silverhammermba/superuser/_posts/2013-03-01-programming.markdown

 Unlike machine code which is pure digital data (usually viewed as hexadecimal), assembly is entirely human-readable ASCII text.
 So instead of `hexedit` we will use a program called `nano`, which is a text editor.
-Just type
+Type

-    # nano
+    # nano sevn.s

-This brings up a simple text editing interface, somewhat similar to `hexedit`.
+This opens up a new text file called `sevn.s` in a simple text editing interface, somewhat similar to `hexedit`.
 You can type to add text and use backspace and the arrow keys as you would expect.

 <div class="exercise">
 Type out the following text: